chrisli0629/Bootcamp/00-Instructions/ACC Bootcamp Weekly Roadmap.md

   * Data Definition Language
   * Intermediate Querying
   * Schema and how to design one?

-* Week 14: jQuery & Front-end Back-end Integration

-  * Why and why not jQuery
-  * Alternatives to jQuery
-  * How and when to load jQuery, local files and CDNs
-  * DOM Tree
-  * Selecting by elements, id's and classes
-  * Changing styles
-  * Changing content
-  * Events
-  * Animation

 * Week 15: Advanced JavaScript
   * Parsing